-The City of Oakland adopted Administrative Instruction 593 - Employee Mandatory Vaccination Policy on October 4, 2021.
-That AI is available on the City's intranet here.
-This AI applies to all City Employees, but may be superseded by other Local, State, or Federal laws that mandate vaccination.
+No. While the City of Oakland adopted Administrative Instruction 593 - Employee Mandatory Vaccination Policy on October 4, 2021.
+That AI was suspended on April 30, 2023.

 22. Will the City provide me paid leave, time off, or allow me to be vaccinated on the clock?